Tracardi/tracardi-api/docs/installation/production/index.md

 could run one cluster of APIs with 2 instances and install GUI on your local machine.

 Q: __Do tracardi need any particular routing inside cluster?__
-A: The internal routing from load balancer to Tracardi instances can be for example: round robin.
+A: The internal routing from load balancer to Tracardi instances can be for example: round-robin.
 Tracardi do not require long-lasting sticky sessions.

 Q: __What load can take Tracardi?__